👀 projects & publications

 from blank to blank

-My work moves between the visual avant-garde, utopian and dystopian literature, historical pain, and everyday dark humour, at times returning to a distinctly Wildean aestheticism refracted through the social and moral structures of contemporary cultural politics.
+my work moves between the visual avant-garde, utopian and dystopian literature, historical pain, and everyday dark humour — at times returning to a distinctly Wildean aestheticism

-• This long essay is published in Made in China Journal.
+• This long essay was published in Made in China Journal (2026).

 Jonas Staal, Steve Bannon: A Propaganda Retrospective, 2018.
 Installation view at Het Nieuwe Instituut, Rotterdam.
 Image courtesy of the artist.